esa-palosaari/CleanSmarphoneData/CodeBook.md

 Human Activity Recognition Using Smartphones Data Set

-The following text about the dataset is originally from website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+ Smartphones#
+The following text about the original dataset is originally from website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+ Smartphones#

+Please scroll down below "The complete list of variables of each feature vector" to see the changes done in this Git repository.

 Source: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L.
 Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass